Netru Indru Naalai (2008 film): Plot

-A dejected youth Vetri / Vijay (Ravi Krishna) decides to end his life on a railway track.
+A dejected youth Vetri / Vijay decides to end his life on a railway track.
 On the tracks, he sees the dead body of a youth called Kishore and takes away his mobile phone.
 The call he attends over the phone brings him fortune.
 He gets richer, and money starts coming to him from all quarters.
 Fate takes a different turn.
-A baddie in the city, Moddu Poorana (Ajay), calls up and threatens Vetri / Vijay.
-On other hand, a new girl named Swapna (Akshara), who knew Kishore but never met him, also enters Vetri / Vijay's life.
+A baddie in the city, Moddu Poorana, calls up and threatens Vetri / Vijay.
+On other hand, a new girl named Swapna, who knew Kishore but never met him, also enters Vetri / Vijay's life.
 How Vetri / Vijay manages to put together the pieces of his new life and escape from the deadly goons forms rest of the story.